NWEA/MAP testing FAQ’s

 5. How are the tests given?

 MAP tests are administered using Chromebooks.
-Grades K2 – 5 will take the tests on the Chromebooks in the Technology Center.
-Grades 6-8 will take the tests on their Chromebooks in their classrooms.
-For each test there will be two teachers in the room.
+For each test, there are two teachers in the room.
 During the testing week, Chromebooks are set up with a special application which prevents students from exiting the testing environment.

 6. What is an adaptive test?